 - Heated steering wheel

-- Two-way heated power rear seats
+- Two-way heated, power sliding rear seats

-- Rear-row sunshades
+- Rear-row window sunshades

-- Memory function for driver and all passengers
+- Three-memory function for all seats

 - “Under-bonnet insulator”